 Another great example of how economics and marketing fit together is consumer confidence.
 Consumer confidence, published by The Conference Board based on random sample questionnaires reflects consumers’ beliefs in the strength of the economy.
 Consumer confidence was seriously shaken in 2008 as the US housing market collapsed, taking Wall Street and many businesses with it.

-Consumers delayed spending due to worries about their retirement savings, home value, and likelihood of continued employment.
+Consumers delayed spending due to worries about their retirement savings, home value, and the likelihood of continued employment.
 Because consumers account for MORE THAN 70% of all spending in developed countries, their crisis of confidence seriously impacted all aspects of the economy.

 From an economic standpoint, were consumers in serious danger that warranted drastic spending cuts?
 Probably not.
 At it’s height, unemployment reached over 10%, but that means 90% of us were gainfully employed.
 Many nations would envy such high employment numbers.
 Sure, many were upside down on their mortgages (especially younger folks), but, unless you planned to sell your home, that didn’t matter much.